Pedromaia26/LAPR2-ISEP/docs/SprintB/US9_CreateTestType/US9_CreateTestType.md

 * **AC1:** The test type code must have 5 alphanumeric chars and it is not automatically generated.
 * **AC2:** The test type description must be a string with no more than 15 chars.
 * **AC3:** The collection method must be a string with no more than 20 chars.
-* **AC4:** Each test type must have a set of categories.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "UC 11 Create Parameter Category" since at least one parameter category must exist to create a new test type.
+* There is a dependency to "US11 Create a Parameter Category" since at least one parameter category must exist to create a new test type.

 ### 1.5 Input and Output Data